Climate change, reefs and the Coral Triangle

 - Find out more from Reefs at Risk revisited in the Coral Triangle [World Resources Institute website]

-Impacts of climate change in the Coral TriangleClimate change in the Coral Triangle is already having a big impact on coastal ecosystems by warming, acidifying and rising seas.
+Impacts of climate change in the Coral TriangleClimate change in the Coral Triangle is already having a big impact on coastal ecosystems by warming, acidifying and raising sea levels.
 Coral Triangle reefs have experienced severe mass coral bleaching and mortality events as temperatures have periodically soared.

 The annual, maximum and minimum temperatures of the oceans surrounding the coastal areas of the Coral Triangle are warming significantly (0.09-0.12 °C per decade) and are projected to increase by 1-4 °C toward the end of this century.